OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 You may also want to apply further filters or regular expressions (using `logcat`'s regex flags `-e <expr>, --regex=<expr>` for example) if you expect certain strings or patterns to come up in the logs.

-## Determining Whether Sensitive Data Is Shared with Third Parties (MSTG-STORAGE-4)
+## Testing Determining Whether Sensitive Data Is Shared with Third Parties (MSTG-STORAGE-4)

-### Overview

-Sensitive information might be leaked to third parties by several means, which include but are not limited to the following:

 ### Third-party Services Embedded in the App